kkadete/kkadete/README.md

 # :hammer_and_pick: Crafting Software

-Hello, I'm a software craftsman who is continuously learning to improve the craft of software development pratices.
+Hello, I'm a software craftsman who is continuously learning to improve the craft of software development practices.

 [![linkedin ccadete][1.1]][1]
 [![github kkadete][2.1]][2]

 ---

-I have interests on programming languages like Kotlin and WebAssembly.

 Please support the development of awesome software!